Facebook exec’s deleted tweet raises questions about Twitter role in the public record

 "He lied to those users and he lied to Facebook about what he was using the data for," Stamos wrote.

-The tweets were a full-throated defense of the world's largest social network and the harshest language the company had used against Kogan since it said Friday it had suspended the lecturer and Cambridge Analytica from its service.
+The tweets were a full-throated defense of the world's largest social network and the harshest language the company had used against Kogan since revealing Friday it had suspended him, along with Cambridge Analytica, from its service.

 "I should have done a better job weighing in," he wrote in a later tweet, explaining why he deleted his earlier statements.
 "I just wish I was better about talking about these things in the reality of 2018."

-Of course, nothing truly disappears on the internet, and within minutes, other Twitter users posted screenshots of his now-disappeared tweets.
+Of course, nothing truly disappears from the internet, and within minutes, other Twitter users posted screenshots of his now-disappeared tweets.

 Facebook didn't respond to a request for comment about its social media policy for executives and whether it allows them to delete posts made in their official capacity.